Native Son (2019 film): Plot

 The next day, Bigger is interviewed by two detectives who have been hired by Mr. Dalton to find his missing daughter.
 Jan, however, is initially the prime suspect in Mary's disappearance until one of Mary's pieces of jewelry is found in the furnace by another of Mr. Dalton's staff.
 As police put out a warrant for Bigger's arrest, he goes into hiding.
 He privately meets up with Jan, who tells Bigger that he should turn himself in.
 Similarly, Bessie, who has been hiding Bigger, pleads with him to turn himself in too.
 Bigger convinces Bessie to run away with him instead, and takes her to an abandoned building where they spend the night.

-The next morning, Bessie and Bigger have an argument in which Bigger indirectly confesses to murdering Mary.
+The next morning, Bessie and Bigger have an argument in which Bigger indirectly confesses to killing Mary.
 Upon further argument, Bigger begins to strangle Bessie to death but comes to his senses and stops himself.
 Bessie runs away in fear.
 The police arrive, having been alerted to Bigger's whereabouts by some passersby who spotted Bigger looking out a window of the building.
 The police confront Bigger, who is turned away with his hands in his jacket pockets.
 Turning around, Bigger begins to take his hands out of his pockets.
 The police shoot and kill him, mistakenly believing that he had a gun in his hand.